 Another popular stucco color is green.
 This photo from Courtney Rae in Louisville, Kentucky, shows how rustic green can instantly change a home's style.
 It turns a modern beachy home look into a vintage-inspired, almost mysterious abode that genuinely stands out.Continue to 7 of 15 below.

 Pale taupe paint on the stucco exterior of this midcentury modern home from Michelle Boudreau Design looks fresh while meeting the rustic stone on the exterior halfway.
 A coral painted front door adds a welcoming dose of color that is heightened by gold-toned details like door handles and an outdoor sconce.Continue to 8 of 15 below.

 08 of 15

 This Spanish colonial from Curtis and Windham Architects of Houston, Texas, gives off major European vibes with its light tan paint color and deep green shutters.
 To add a little color to your stucco home without a total facelift, painting your shutters a darker, more vibrant shade helps the house stand out.Continue to 9 of 15 below.

 09 of 15

 Dusty Light Pink

-There's just something about a dusty pale pink house, like this one pictured by stateson.werner.house, that feels welcoming and homey.
-Light pink is a great choice for anyone who wants to add a little color to their stucco home without going too bold or bright.Continue to 8 of 10 below.
+There's just something about a dusty pale pink house.
+This 1920s historic home in Wisconsin, the Henry Werner-Stateson House, feels welcoming and homey.
+Light pink is an excellent choice for anyone who wants to add a little color to their stucco home without going too bold or bright.Continue to 10 of 15 below.

-Painting stucco gray, like this home from phenxstucco, lends a contemporary vibe that feels updated and fresh.
-It works well with other materials like brick or stone, and is a lovely way to give your home a little depth while keeping it neutral.Continue to 10 of 10 below.
+Painting stucco gray, like this home featured by PhenX Stucco and Siding company in Ontario, Canada, translates to a contemporary vibe that feels updated and fresh.
+It works well with other materials like brick or stone and is a lovely way to give your home depth while keeping it neutral.Continue to 13 of 15 below.

 Lime Green Accents